 – Rachel Carson, The Sense of Wonder

-I see this change as a shift of focus away from the introspective inner world to a wider perspective, which looks at the incredible variation of the life and the context in which we exist along side it.
-We cannot ignore the fact that as we as a species increase at an alarming rate exponentially the diversity of life around us decreases.
-This new work intention is not to be an overtly pessimistic critique but by celebrating the forms that make up the great tapestry that is the web of life, it inevitably reminds us of its fragility and vulnerability to our pressures: humanity versus biodiversity.
+I see this change as a shift of focus away from the introspective inner world to a wider perspective, which looks at the incredible variation of ‘life’ and the context in which we exist alongside it.
+We cannot ignore the fact that as we as a species increase at an alarming rate exponentially, the diversity of life around us decreases.
+The intention of this new work is not to be an overtly pessimistic critique but by celebrating the forms that make up the great tapestry that is the web of life, it inevitably reminds us of its fragility and vulnerability to our pressures: humanity versus biodiversity.

 Contemporary science confirms what we feel intuitively, that biodiversity is the key to the survival of a healthy planet.
-In Elizabeth Kolbert’s book Sixth extinction: An Unnatural History, she stresses that we are part of the whole (life on Earth) but none the less we are its main problem.
-She uses the image of an ark as a metaphor for today’s conservation work and in her research she discovers that a contemporary ark takes the form of frozen bank of genetic material, what she calls a frozen zoo.
-It is a sobering thought that many of today’s species’ future may be reliant on some form of cryogenics.
+In Elizabeth Kolbert’s book Sixth extinction: An Unnatural History, she stresses that we are part of the whole (life on Earth) but nonetheless we are its main problem.
+She uses the image of an ark as a metaphor for today’s conservation work and in her research she discovers that a contemporary ark takes the form of a frozen bank of genetic material, what she calls a frozen zoo.
+It is a sobering thought that the future of many of today’s species may be reliant on some form of cryogenics.

-The biblical myth of Noah’s flood as we know tells that man, as nature’s guardian is given the responsibility of rescuing and ensuring the survival of all the creatures that inhabit the earth.
+The biblical myth of Noah’s flood as we know, tells that man, as nature’s guardian, is given the responsibility of rescuing and ensuring the survival of all the creatures that inhabit the earth.
 It is indeed ironic then, that a new ‘ark’ is required once again due to the threat that we ourselves pose to the diversity of the natural world.
-This is not a futuristic dystopian fantasy, Kolbert tells us that one third of all coral reefs, a third of sharks and rays, a quarter of all mammals, a fifth of all reptiles and a sixth of all birds are already in imminent danger of extinction.
+This is not a futuristic dystopian fantasy: Kolbert tells us that one third of all coral reefs, a third of sharks and rays, a quarter of all mammals, a fifth of all reptiles and a sixth of all birds are already in imminent danger of extinction.

-The threat of impoverishment to our planet poses not only a threat to our own physical health; the loss of so much aesthetic beauty has also an enormous effect on our psychological wellbeing.
-Within most of us there is a residual recognition of a common inheritance, for many it engenders a need to embrace the beauty around us and to acknowledge it is something that we loose at our peril.
+The threat of impoverishment to our planet not only poses a threat to our own physical health; the loss of so much aesthetic beauty also has an enormous effect on our psychological wellbeing.
+Within most of us there is a residual recognition of a common inheritance, for many it engenders a need to embrace the beauty around us and to acknowledge it is something that we lose at our peril.
 As the writer Ian McEwan observes:

 ‘Contemplating the beauty of the physical world is a source of great joy.’